laz-rb/terraform-lambda-service/README.md

-# terraform-serverless-api
+# tf-aws-serverless-api

-Terraform module to spin up serverless APIs using Lambda, API Gateway and Route 53.
+Terraform module to spin up serverless APIs using Lambda and API Gateway.